lucide-icons/lucide/docs/guide/index.md

 ---
-title: Introduction
+title: What is Lucide?
 nextPage:
   - comparison
   - installation
 ---

-# Introduction
+# What is Lucide?

-Lucide is an open source icon library for displaying icons and symbols in digital and non-digital projects.
-It consists of 850+ Vector (svg) files.
-To use these icons, lucide provides several official packages to make it easier to use these icons in projects.
+Lucide is an open-source icon library that provides 1000+ vector (svg) files for displaying icons and symbols in digital and non-digital projects.
+The library aims to make it easier for designers and developers to incorporate icons into their projects by providing several official [packages](/packages) to make it easier to use these icons in your project.

+## Available Icons

-Lucide contains icons with different variants and states.
-With that, designers and developers can choose the right icon for themselves.
-If a desired icon doesn't exist yet, you're free to open a design request.
-The Lucide community contributors will help to provide new icons.
+Lucide contains icons with different variants and states, allowing users to choose the most suitable icon for their needs.
+And if a desired icon isn't available yet, users can open a design request, and the Lucide community contributors will help provide new icons.
+With more icons to choose from, users have more options to work with in their projects.

-With more icons, we simply have more icons to work with in our projects.
-Also with rising of new applications with specific features, lucide has the goal to provide the complete set for your project.
+Complete Set of Icons

-When designing new icons, the community is working with a set of design rules.
-This is to maintain some standards for the icons: recognizable, consistency in style, and readable on all sizes.
-The community loves creativity in new icons but recognizable design conventions are important.
+As new applications with specific features arise, Lucide aims to provide a complete set of icons for every project.
+The community follows a set of design rules when designing new icons.
+These rules maintain standards for the icons, such as recognizability, consistency in style, and readability at all sizes.
+While creativity is valued in new icons, recognizable design conventions are important to ensure that the icons are easily identifiable by users.

+## Code Optimization

-Beside design, code is also important.
-Assets like icons in, for example, web projects can increase the bandwidth usage significantly.
-With the growing internet, lucide has the responsibility to keep their assets as small as possible.
-To achieve this, lucide uses SVG compression and specific code architecture for tree-shaking abilities.
-After tree-shaking, you will only ship the icons you used, helps you to keep the software distribution size to a minimum.
+In addition to design, code is also important.
+Assets like icons can significantly increase bandwidth usage in web projects.
+With the growing internet, Lucide has a responsibility to keep their assets as small as possible.
+To achieve this, Lucide uses SVG compression and specific code architecture for tree-shaking abilities.
+After tree-shaking, you only ship the icons you used, which helps to keep software distribution size to a minimum.

-Lucide provides several official packages for: [Web (Vanilla)](https://lucide.dev/docs/lucide), [React](https://lucide.dev/docs/lucide-react), [React Native](https://lucide.dev/docs/lucide-react-native), [Vue](https://lucide.dev/docs/lucide-vue), [Vue 3](https://lucide.dev/docs/lucide-vue-next), [Svelte](https://lucide.dev/docs/lucide-svelte),[Preact](https://lucide.dev/docs/lucide-preact), [Angular](https://lucide.dev/docs/lucide-angular), [NodeJS](https://lucide.dev/docs/lucide-static#nodejs) and [Flutter](https://lucide.dev/docs/lucide-flutter).
+## Official Packages

+Lucide's official packages are designed to work on different platforms, making it easier for users to integrate icons into their projects.
+The packages are available for various technologies, including [Web (Vanilla)](https://lucide.dev/guide/packages/lucide), [React](https://lucide.dev/guide/packages/lucide-react), [React Native](https://lucide.dev/guide/packages/lucide-react-native), [Vue](https://lucide.dev/guide/packages/lucide-vue), [Vue 3](https://lucide.dev/guide/packages/lucide-vue-next), [Svelte](https://lucide.dev/guide/packages/lucide-svelte),[Preact](https://lucide.dev/guide/packages/lucide-preact), [Solid](https://lucide.dev/guide/packages/lucide-solid), [Angular](https://lucide.dev/guide/packages/lucide-angular), [NodeJS](https://lucide.dev/guide/packages/lucide-static#nodejs) and [Flutter](https://lucide.dev/guide/packages/lucide-flutter).

+## Community
-Any questions about lucide?
-Ask the community.
-Active on [GitHub](https://github.com/lucide-icons/lucide) and [Discord](https://discord.gg/EH6nSts).
+If you have any questions about Lucide, feel free to reach out to the community.
+You can find them on [GitHub](https://github.com/lucide-icons/lucide) and [Discord](https://discord.gg/EH6nSts).